-Ryan Murray, Music Director & Symphony Orchestra Conductor
+Ryan Murray, Music Director, Symphony Orchestra Conductor, and Chamber Ensemble Coach

 Donald C. Grishaw, Concert Orchestra Conductor

-Ella Webb, Wind Specialist and Chamber Groups Coach
+Ella Webb, Wind Specialist and Chamber Ensemble Coach

-MSYO is a season-long commitment and consistent attendance and preparation at rehearsals is essential to performance quality, educational value, morale of ensemble and retention of membership.
+MSYO is a season-long commitment.
+Consistent attendance and preparation at rehearsals is essential to performance quality, educational value, morale of ensemble and retention of membership.

 Cost & Volunteer Hours